glacier-modding/NavKit/README.md

 # Building instructions
 1. Open in Visual Studio
 1. Cmake should load
-1. In the x64 command prompt run:
+1. In the x64 command prompt make a build folder, cd into it, and run:
+`cmake -B . -S ..`
+1. Then change back to the main directory and run
 `cmake --preset x64-debug .`